Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-visualisation/mobile-money-viz/_index.md

 title: Financial Services Use in Tanzania
 ---

-## Background
+## About DataSet

 The [training](training.csv) dataset contains demographic information and what financial services are used by approximately 10,000 individuals across Tanzania.
 This data was extracted from the FSDT Finscope 2017 survey and prepared specifically for this challenge.

-Each individual is classified into four mutually exclusive categories:
+### Each individual is classified into four mutually exclusive categories:

 - No_financial_services: Individuals who do not use mobile money, do not save, do not have credit, and do not have insurance
 - Other_only: Individuals who do not use mobile money, but do use at least one of the other financial services (savings, credit, insurance)